ridoatmanto/dsa/README.md

-# dsa
+# Data Structure and Algorithm
-Data Structure and Algorithm
+Exercise for problem solving, understanding and logic also critical thinking.